VickyWang-TJU/mouse-SG-scRNAseq-analysis/README.md

 Before running the script, users should update local file paths and sample names according to their own directory structure.

 This repository provides the analysis code used for data processing and figure generation.
-Raw sequencing files and processed count matrices are deposited separately in GEO.
+Raw sequencing files and processed count matrices will be deposited in GEO.